Out-of-the-box: Black-box Causal Attacks on Object Detectors: Related Work

-Furthermore, there has been a theoretical relationship established between adversarial examples and explanations~\cite{ignatiev2019relating}, linked by a generalized form of hitting set duality.
+\textbf{Saliency in Adversarial Analysis}: There is a growing line of work that focus on the relationship between saliency methods and adversarial behavior~\cite{liu2021adversarial, ignatiev2019relating, mangla2020saliency, wang2018adversarial, gu2019saliencymethodsexplainingadversarial, papernot2015, Gao_2025_ICCV}.
+There is a theoretical relationship established between adversarial examples and explanations~\cite{ignatiev2019relating}, linked by a generalized form of hitting set duality.
 The formal logic requirement is that the ``counterexample'' must be a subset-minimal set of features that still guarantees the associated prediction or prediction error.

-Given this association, a major application within this field involves using saliency to explain why attacks succeed, as interpretations can identify the model's vulnerabilities.
-Feature-level interpretation naturally suggests the optimal direction for adversarial perturbation.
 Certain attack methodologies, such as the Jacobian-based Saliency Map Attack (JSMA)~\cite{JSMA}, explicitly define a saliency map based on the Jacobian matrix to identify input features that have the greatest influence on the model output.
 Prior work uses white box methods, such as Grad-CAM~\cite{wang2022adversarial}, and shows that feature statistics extracted from saliency maps, such as spatial concentration and entropy can reliably distinguish adversarial from clean inputs and thereby mitigate such attacks.

-We would like to stress that the attacker model of these methods is unrealistic, given that the saliency generating processes are all white-box and require direct access either to the model internals or its gradient.
-This is a very strong assumption, and is unlikely to hold for adversarial attacks. \blackcatt, in contrast, is entirely black-box, and does not assume any knowledge of the model or access to its internals.
-By using causal pixels, rather than saliency, we are getting a more precise picture of which pixels are affecting the output. \mspss do not require interpretation, but show directly what the model is using to produce its classification.
-As~\citet{bhusalface} point out, a good ``explanation'' should reveal what the model \emph{uses}, not what a human expects or wants to see. \blackcatt is explainable in exactly this sense.
+The attacker model of these methods is unrealistic, given that the saliency generating processes are all white-box and require direct access either to the model internals or its gradient. \blackcatt, in contrast, is entirely black-box.
 Saliency Attack~\cite{dai2023} is probably the closest in spirit to our approach, however it is not intended for \od, so direct comparison is not possible.
 It attacks saliency regions by applying colored patches to an image.
-This has a high success rate, but is also computationally expensive.
-Unlike \blackcatt, Saliency Attack does not isolate \mspss.
-It is likely that their attacks work by changing causes, as does \blackcatt, but they do not differentiate between causal and non-causal pixels.
-As a result, their method is less transparent than ours.
+This has a high success rate, but is also computationally expensive and not inherently explainable.